The madman climbed the steeple spire

 Searching for the lost city of Mars

-Are you the one that I think you are?
+Are you the one who I think you are?

 Are you the hero or are you the madman?